 Facing an Employment Gap?
 Whether by Choice or Circumstance, Here are Tips for Managing

 As Jenna Rae Herrera neared the end of her second season with Ballet West II, she knew she would either get a company contract or move on to a new, more uncertain future.
 “I had fallen in love with this company, and it felt like such a good fit,” she remembers.
 But a corps position was not available.
 Instead, Herrera was offered a 22-week supplemental contract.
 It gave her some paid opportunities to perform with the company, but without other employment benefits like health care or a consistent paycheck.
 “I remember saying to my mom, ‘I don’t want to take it, I just want to take my pride and run away,’” she says.
 But a friend encouraged her to accept the offer.
-“It was a year of having faith and trust that everything works out for a reason,” says Herrera, now a Ballet West first soloist.
+“It was a year of having faith and trust that everything works out for a reason,” says Herrera, now a Ballet West principal.

 Many dancers face gaps in their employment or training, whether due to a lack of jobs, injury, disillusionment or some other reason.
 The pandemic has only exacerbated this possibility.
 Having this kind of break, whether by choice or by circumstance, can leave you feeling understandably anxious about what comes next.
 But if you dig in, this time can help you grow into a stronger and more prepared dancer.

 If You’re Choosing to Take a Gap Year